netwrix/mcp-server-auditor/README.md

       * Example paths:
         * **Windows**:\nC:\\\\path\\\\to\\\\your\\\\cloned\\\\repo\\\\YourServerProject\\\\YourServerProject.csproj
         * **macOS/Linux**:\n/Users/yourname/path/to/cloned/repo/YourServerProject/YourServerProject.csproj
-      * Optionally, you may add "--no-build" if you prefer to build the project manually in advance.
    4. **Working Directory (cwd)**
       * This should point to the **directory containing** the .csproj file.
    5. **Environment Variables (env)**